 Pros and cons of a cedar fence

 Before deciding whether or not you want to install a cedar fence, it’s important to weigh the pros and cons.
 Let’s discuss if a cedar fence is worth it for your home.

 Durability: Cedar is one of the most high-quality, durable, and long-lasting types of wood available.
 Depending on your location and how well you maintain a cedar fence, it can last anywhere from 15 to 30 years.

 Low maintenance: Compared to other types of wood fences, a cedar fence requires very little maintenance.
 While many wood fences require yearly staining and treatment, a cedar fence can go two to three years between treatments and will often only need cleaning and perhaps pressure washing.

 Eco-friendly: Due to the durability of a cedar fence, it doesn’t require additional chemicals to withstand the weather or for maintenance.
 This means you don’t have to worry about chemicals entering your soil and damaging the environment.

 Appearance: The reddish color, white accents, and beautiful grain patterns make a cedar fence stand out from the crowd.
 With other fence types needing to be pressure-treated to resist elements, they don’t have the same natural color, accents, and curb appeal.

 Cedar posts rot resistance: The majority of cedar fences are rot-resistant and can withstand the elements.
-However, the portion of cedar posts that are below ground is prone to rotting and must be replaced unlike treated woods or metal.
+However, the portion of cedar posts that are below ground is prone to rotting and must be replaced, unlike treated wood or metal.

 Should you DIY or hire a pro?